 Introduction to Cooperative Education

 Northeastern's Co-op program, founded nearly a century ago, is among the largest and most innovative in the United States.
-The Co-op Program offers students opportunities to:
+The benefits to students are easy to see:

 - Clarify short and long term personal, educational, and career goals;